 Maryland Market Money

 Maryland Market Money is a state-wide currency distributed to participants in federal nutrition benefits programs [the Farmers Market Nutrition Program (FMNP), the Women, Infant, and Children Fruit & Vegetable Check Program (WIC FVC), and the Supplemental Nutrition Assistance Program (SNAP, formerly known as Food Stamps)] who use their benefits at participating farmers markets.
-The currency comes in the form of dollar-value tokens and vouchers distributed each week at participating markets.
-These tokens and vouchers can be spent on any SNAP-eligible foods at any participating market in Maryland, helping to increase customers’ food budgets for purchasing fresh, healthy, local foods at farmers markets while also directly supporting local growers and producers.
+The currency comes in the form of dollar-value tokens distributed each week at participating markets.
+These tokens can be spent on any SNAP-eligible foods at any participating market in Maryland, helping to increase customers’ food budgets for purchasing fresh, healthy, local foods at farmers markets while also directly supporting local growers and producers.